-Tom Petty reminded me always of the emancipated minor one hears about , a teen who is under eighteen who essentially has found a legal way to divorce his (or her) and gain the right to decide the course of their future.
-There were a few of these feral minors around when I worked the carnival circuit in the 70s during the dread days of summer.
-I was a college student working midway games for a long shaggy dog story I’d narrate to the end of my days; in the mean time, I had classes and my parents’ condo to go back to when it was my time to go.
-They, however, were suddenly adults responsible for the own direction, solely at the mercy of their wits, the wisdom of their rash decisions, and the kindness of others who gave a good goddamn.
+Tom Petty made me think of the “emancipated minor,” an underage teen legally separated from his parents, becoming free to engage in adult activities that would otherwise require parental permission.
+The teen becomes a legal adult, free to sign contracts, enroll in trade school, rent an apartment, and is solely responsible for the future that awaits him.
+There were a few of these feral minors around when I worked the carnival circuit in the ’70s during the dread days of summer.
+I was a college student working midway games for a long shaggy dog story I’d narrate to the end of my days.
+In the meantime, I had classes and my parents’ condo to go back to when it was my time to go.
+They, however, were suddenly adults responsible for their own direction, solely at the mercy of their wits, the wisdom of their rash decisions, and the kindness of others who gave a good goddamn.

-They liked hard guitar rock, good marijuana and a job that paid them a good hourly wage for a solid eight hours of work.
-And there was that wonderful sense that the world has a moral map, simply drawn, with little grey between the extremes of light and dark.
-There is the Right Thing and then there is Being a Total Dick.
-No compromise is the game, young hearts not so much idealistic as much as expecting everyone to be playing by the same rule book.
+They liked hard guitar rock, good marijuana, and a job that paid them a living wage for a solid eight hours of work.
+And there was that wonderful sense that the world had a moral map, simply drawn, with little gray between the extremes of light and dark.
+There is the Right Thing and then there is being a Total Dick.
+No compromise is the game: young hearts, not so much idealistic, as much as expecting everyone to be playing by the same rule book.

-There was no backing down from this--you followed your path, you moved toward your dreams, you cut ties to the people, places, and things that fettered a young soul’s determination to create and live a life that made sense.
-Following suit, the emotional life was the sort that took a heart ache and converted it into a world view, a philosophy of hurt articulated in simple sentences and short, clipped rhymes.
+There was no backing down from this—you followed your path; you moved toward your dreams; and you cut ties to the people, places, and things that fettered a young soul’s determination to create and live a life that made sense.
+Following suit, the emotional life was the sort that took a heartache and converted it into a worldview, a philosophy of hurt articulated in simple sentences and short, clipped rhymes.